StroevDmitriy/stilor/README.md

 # stilor
-Interface and markup for Stilor, metall-rolling company Project has 7 pages:
+Interface and markup for Stilor, metall-rolling company.
+Project has 7 pages:
 + Main (index.html)
 + About (about.html)